 Ring out the darkness of the land,

-I love to hear our bells, the oldest of which has chimed in our tower since the fifteenth century, and so I have made my own small contribution to the poetry and meaning of bell ringing in the following sonnet, which is taken from my collection ‘Sounding the Seasons’
+I love to hear church bells ring in the New Year and so I have made my own small contribution to the poetry and meaning of bell ringing in the following sonnet, which is taken from my collection ‘Sounding the Seasons’

 As always you can hear the sonnet by clicking on the title or pressing the ‘play’ button.

 In my Anthology from Canterbury PressWaiting on the Word.The poem I have chosen for December 30th, is Christmas (1) , a remarkable sonnet by George Herbert in which he imagines discovering Jesus in a local Inn.
 You can hear me read this poem by clicking on the title or the play button. the image above was created by Linda Richardson.
 She writes:

 If you are feeling over indulged and replete with food and drink, this is the poem for you.
 Once again we return to the truth that even while we are far off, perhaps like the prodigal son, eating, drinking and over indulging, there is always a summons to examine our conscience, to look beyond the ‘fling and bling’, as Malcolm often describes this aspect of Christmas.
 The image for today is a very simple watercolour: a lone figure walks towards a simple shelter from which a radiant light emanates.
 The light comes from above and radiates out of the shelter where Christ is born, towards the figure.
 The figure walks towards the light, leaving behind a long dark shadow.